benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 - Nomad tents start as owned by red!
 - 370 PEONS for gate guard is too easy.
   - Attacked with: lvl 10 barbarian with expert combat, expert melee, GM archery, and basic magic resistance, plate mail, gambler's deck, crossbow, 13 harpies, 4 cyclopes, and 49 centaurs.

+### Play 5 (Teal)

+- Need to add an event that sets your gold to 4000
+- add MOAR GOLD to the map to balance this
+- necromancer needs shrines of magic early (no town).
+Conservatory might be good too.
+- need sanctuary (what if hero dies?)
+- hero out of mana after fighting too many imps.

+### Play 6 (Teal)

+- Need free gold

+### Play 7 (Teal)

+- Captured Acharna on day 6, with:
+  - 21 cerberi
+  - 7 ghosts
+  - 29 skeletons
+  - level 3 death knight with plate mail, crest of valor, warlord's ring
+  - level 3 necromancer
+  - 4110 gold
+  - could probably do with a few less gold piles at the start (I added 6 since the last play) and sub one of the wood piles for gold
+- OH NOES the Mansion is disabled (because the tavern is)
+- BUG: barrow mound doesn't reset owner
+- Gold is too slow after capturing the town.
+I need money to spend on buildings!
+  - Possible solution: city hall should already be built (saves 5000 gold)